-Malicious Destruction of Property (MDOP) Defense Attorneys in Michigan
+Malicious Destruction of Property Defense Attorneys in Michigan

 Everyone has heard the terms “vandalism,” “malicious mischief,” and “tampering.”
 These terms pertain to the crime of damaging someone else’s property without permission.
 In Michigan, we call the crime, Malicious Destruction of Personal Property (MDOP).

-Some may not think the law would punish Malicious Destruction of Property crimes too severely because they deal with property, as opposed to a person being injured.
+Some may not think the law would punish Malicious Destruction of Property crimes too severely because they deal with property instead of a personal injury.
 The fact is that Courts and prosecutors do prosecute and punish these offenses harshly.
-Criminal laws in Michigan, and the potential penalties, reflect the value the government has for the protection of personal and real property.
+Criminal laws in Michigan, and the potential penalties, reflect the value the government has for protecting personal and real property.
 If you face these serious allegations, you will want to get the best malicious destruction of property defense attorneys available.

 Of course, there are situations where someone purposefully and intentionally destroys another person’s property.
 In those cases, a defense lawyer’s goal may be to help their client avoid a criminal conviction and jail time.
-In other cases, a defendant may be wrongfully accused, and dismissal may be the only acceptable option.
+In other cases, seeking a dismissal might be the only option for a wrongfully accused person.

 Penalties for Malicious Destruction of Property

-The various maximum penalties and the factors they are based on are as follows:
+The various maximum penalties and the elements that comprise them are as follows:

 - Value over $20,000.00 or 2 or more prior convictions for MDOP: 10 years in prison, 5 years court-supervised probation, and $15,000.00 fine or 3 times the value of the damaged property, whichever is greater;